Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Tensor decompositions

+Here $\Vert \cdot \Vert_F$ is the Frobenius norm.
+This can be done using the high-order SVD algorithm from \cite{de2000multilinear} with the complexity $O(n^4)$. \item Compute element-wise sum $C$ of two Tucker tensors $A$ and $B$.
+The core and the factors of $C$ are expressed directly via cores and factors of $A$ and $B$:

-Element-wise sum does not require any calculations while the TT ranks of the sum are equal to the sum of the TT ranks of the $A$ and $B$. \item The element-wise (Hadamard) product $C = A \circ B $ of two tensors is represented in TT format with cores:
+Here, the superscripts mark cores, factors and ranks of the corresponding tensor.
+Element-wise sum does not require any calculations but the ranks of the sum are equal to the sum of the ranks of the summands. \item Compute the element-wise (Hadamard) product $C = A \circ B $.
+The core and the factors of the result can be computed using these formulas: